KalpeshJangir23/TOT-app/README.md

 # TOT Application

-A Flutter application for tracking dogs and their locations.
+A Flutter application for displaying dogs, liking them, and monitoring their real-time location.

 ## Project Structure